Russell James

 I was born in Newcastle, Wyoming, and grew up in a solid middle-class home with five sisters (and no brothers).
 Photography didn’t show up as some master plan—it showed up as a camera in my hands.
 My junior year of high school, shooting for the yearbook, Mrs. Proctor handed me a Nikon and said, “You will figure it out.”
 I didn’t know shutter speed from aperture.
 I just knew one direction on the dial made things darker and the other made them brighter—and somehow that felt like enough to start.

 In 2011 I started college in range management at Northwest College in Powell, thinking I’d build a life around wild land firefighting.
-The program was important work, but it wasn’t my work.
-I jumped ship into Photographic Communications and found mentors who gave me both craft and direction—Jayne Johnson, Craig Satterlee, Anthony Polvere, and Gary Bakken.
+The program unfortunately was not for me, so I jumped ship into Photographic Communications and found mentors who gave me both craft and direction—Jayne Johnson, Craig Satterlee, Anthony Polvere, Gary Bakken, and Christine Garceau.
 Somewhere in that process I realized I loved teaching just as much as making, and one conversation with Craig about professorship lit a clear path: if I wanted to teach, I needed to keep going—eventually toward an MFA.

 Today, I’m a Lecturer of Communication and the Assistant Director for Media & Entertainment at Kennesaw State University, where I teach across photography, photojournalism, and digital media production.